 Over the past decade, our customers have used Redis in some amazing ways—as a cache (of course!), session store, message broker, recommendation engine, secondary index, streaming platform, and, increasingly, single source of truth database.
-Redis’ extreme versatility across countless scenarios is due to its ability (unlike any other database in the market, as shown here and across many benchmarks) to process data and deliver insights at sub-millisecond speeds, irrespective of data volume.
+Redis’ extreme versatility across countless scenarios is due to its ability (unlike any other database in the market) to process data and deliver insights at sub-millisecond speeds, irrespective of data volume.

 The ability of Redis to instantaneously process data represents the future of all databases, but the performance efficiency gained by in-memory computing can sometimes come at a cost (literally!), especially if the volume of data needed for instant processing is substantially large and resides in DRAM.
 It was with this consideration that Redis introduced Redis on Flash in 2016.
 Redis on Flash stores Redis keys, data dictionaries, and “hot” (frequently accessed) data in RAM, and “cold” data on Flash SSDs, all while still maintaining sub-millisecond performance.
 Many of our customers including Whitepages, Malwarebytes, Dynamic Yield, BioCatch, Inovonics, and Etermax, all representing a variety of use cases with data sets in the terabytes, have achieved 40-80% savings on infrastructure costs with Redis on Flash.

 But even with the incredible success of Redis on Flash, we have not remained complacent.
 Redis has been working very closely with Intel to ensure that their latest game-changing memory technology— Intel® OptaneTM DC persistent memory—is immediately available to Redis Enterprise users upon its general release with the second-generation Intel® Xeon® Scalable platforms.
 Which is happening now!
 And we’re ready!